 The butterfly peacock bass’ hometown is in northern Guyana shield drainages.
 It only occurs in the upper Rio Branco (Tacutu and Urariquera) in Brazil.

-The temensis peacock (Cichla temensis) can also be found in Malaysia but its numbers is scarce.
+The temensis peacock (Cichla temensis) can also be found in Malaysia but their numbers are scarce at the time of writing.

 Unlike most other fish, bigger butterfly peacocks will most likely be males rather than females.
 Male peacocks can also be distinguished by a pronounced hump on the forehead during the breeding season.